 When you get close, you will see this sign.
 Walk under the sign to access the USS Pampanito.

-A Perfect Day in Fisherman's Wharf: Not sure how to see it all in one day?
+A Perfect Day in Fisherman's Wharf: Still trying to figure out how to see it all in one day?
 This "perfect day" itinerary offers the best way to stroll through Fisherman's Wharf in just one go.
 Savor a famous Irish Coffee, visit the historic ships on the Hyde Street Pier, grab fresh crab for lunch on Fish Alley, and more.